-The biologic or biosimilar prescription and registration form is sent through to the Brighton and Sussex University Hospital pharmacy team who forward it to a homecare company.
-On your biologic consent form you will be asked to consent for the passing of your details to the healthcare companies prior to us sharing them.
-The homecare company then log the prescription with their pharmacy and arrange a delivery of the drug to you.
+The biologic or biosimilar prescription and registration form is sent through to the Hospital pharmacy team who forward it to a homecare company.
+The homecare company then log the prescription with their own pharmacy and arrange a delivery of the drug to you.
 They will contact you using the details on the registration form to arrange a convenient day and time.

 How are biologics or biosimilars given?

-A nurse comes to your home to show you how to self inject.
-A nurse will come to your home and give you the injection if you are prescribed a biologic called Ustekinumab.
+A nurse may come to your home and give you the injection every time if you are prescribed a biologic called Ustekinumab.
 Another biologic, called Infliximab, is given by a drip (infusion) in the hospital, usually every 6 to 8 weeks.

 How are biologics or biosimilars paid for?